 There are many things to do and plan before you get to the studio.

 Choosing Your Songs to Record

 Dan and I spent a week choosing songs and on pre-production.
 We started with about 50 of my songs.
 We each made a list of the best songs.
 If a song was on both of our lists, we moved it up the master list.
 We reviewed the master list again and finalized the songs for the CD.

 Once the song list was completed, I reviewed and experimented with different ways to play the songs.
 I also experimented with the tempo and key to find the best for my voice and the song.

 Pre-Production Demo – Guide Tracks

-This is great practice… if you can’t play the song through perfectly, you’re not ready to record it.
+If you can’t play the song through perfectly, you’re not ready to record it.

-A reference track has the the sound or groove you are looking for in your own song.
+A reference track has the sound or groove you are looking for in your own song.
 Use it to communicate your idea for the instrumentalist on your recording.
 In my case, I usually have my producer suggest reference tracks after talking through a song with me.

 My Take: Using reference tracks are an old mixing hack to compare sound levels and instrument sounds in a mix with a polished song.
 With a sonic goal to aim for you can get a great mix faster and with less frustration.